 AI (artificial intelligence) is now a hot topic in the survey and market research space.
 To help shed some light on how survey companies can use artificial technologies to provide more value to their customers, we chatted with Radu Vrabie, Digital Marketing Specialist at Omniconvert, a CRO (conversion rate optimization) tool dedicated to help e-commerce businesses thrive in ever more competitive markets.

 What are the biggest business challenges/obstacles your customers are facing right now?

 In terms of business, the most common problem our customers face is them waking up to the reality that spending money on traffic acquisition is no longer enough.
 They then realize that conversion rate is a key metric that needs improving if they are to survive on the long run.

-The world of conversion rate optimization (CRO) now is quite similar to the early days of search engine optimization (SEO) when online business regarded it as something optional, but fast forward 10 years and now nobody affords not do to SEO.
+The world of CRO now is quite similar to the early days of SEO (search engine optimization) when online business regarded it as something optional, but fast forward 10 years and now nobody affords not do to SEO.
 We see the same evolution with conversion rate optimization.
 Other common problems that our customers face is the lack of time, resources & know-how related to implementing optimization strategies.
 Our aim is to help them solve these issues by offering an easy to use product, educational resources and dedicated support from our experienced team members.